-Halifax Resolves Day will be held on April 12, 2023.
-The day will include presentations, colonial music, and educational programming.
-The day begins with School Group Activities for Halifax County Fourth Graders.
-A wreath-laying ceremony hosted by the NC Society Sons of the American Revolution takes place at 10:30 a.m.
-At 1 p.m., a Ribbon Cutting for the new Life and Times of William R. Davie exhibit will take place at the Davie House.
-Then, at 2:00 p.m., the official Halifax Day Ceremony will take place featuring a guest speaker.
-The ceremony will be followed by a reception.
-Halifax Day begins the official kickoff of A250NC, a multi-year, statewide remembrance of the development of a new country dedicated to "life, liberty, and the pursuit of happiness."
+Prelude to Revolution: Halifax Resolves Days will be held on April 11-12, 2025.
+The two-day event will include presentations, colonial music, and educational programming.
+A wreath-laying ceremony hosted by the NC Society Sons of the American Revolution takes place on Saturday at 10:30 a.m. at the Colonial Courthouse Site.
+At 2 p.m., at 2:00 p.m., the official Halifax Day Ceremony will take place featuring a guest speaker.
+Halifax Resolves Days are part of A250NC, a multi-year, statewide remembrance of the development of a new country dedicated to "life, liberty, and the pursuit of happiness."
+Additional programs and activities sponsored by various community groups will take place over the two-day event.

 For more information on the NCSSAR Wreath-laying ceremony, please contact: Bill Riggan, President, Halifax Resolves Chapter, real.bill@nc.rr.com